dfuentes87/linux-sysadmin-questions/README.md

 <details>
 <summary><b>You have a LAMP stack with Nginx as a reverse proxy.
 Going to the site served by this web server results in a 500 Internal Server Error.
 List the possible causes for this issue.</b></summary><br>

-### 1. **Nginx Configuration Issues**:
+### 1. **Nginx Configuration Issues**

-   - **Improper reverse proxy configuration**:
+* **Improper reverse proxy configuration**:
-     - The proxy settings in the Nginx configuration might be incorrect.
+  * The proxy settings in the Nginx configuration might be incorrect.
 For example, issues with the `proxy_pass` directive or missing upstream server definitions.
-   - **Incorrect permissions**:
+* **Incorrect permissions**:
-     - Nginx may not have proper permissions to access certain files, such as the Unix socket used by PHP-FPM.
+  * Nginx may not have proper permissions to access certain files, such as the Unix socket used by PHP-FPM.
-   - **Proxy buffer size issues**:
+* **Proxy buffer size issues**:
-     - If the responses from Apache or PHP are too large, and the Nginx proxy buffers are too small, you could encounter a 500 error.
+  * If the responses from Apache or PHP are too large, and the Nginx proxy buffers are too small, you could encounter a 500 error.
 Adjusting `proxy_buffer_size`, `proxy_buffers`, and `proxy_busy_buffers_size` may help.

-### 2. **Apache or PHP Configuration Issues**:
+### 2. **Apache or PHP Configuration Issues**

-   - **Apache misconfiguration**:
+* **Apache misconfiguration**:
-     - Issues with the virtual host configuration or `.htaccess` files can cause Apache to respond with a 500 error.
+  * Issues with the virtual host configuration or `.htaccess` files can cause Apache to respond with a 500 error.
 Check for syntax errors in the configuration.
-   - **PHP-FPM not working**:
+* **PHP-FPM not working**:
-     - If PHP-FPM is used to handle PHP requests and isn’t running or misconfigured, Nginx will return a 500 error when it can’t forward requests properly.
+  * If PHP-FPM is used to handle PHP requests and isn’t running or misconfigured, Nginx will return a 500 error when it can’t forward requests properly.
-   - **Incorrect permissions for PHP files**:
+* **Incorrect permissions for PHP files**:
-     - If PHP files are not readable or executable by Apache or PHP-FPM, it can result in a 500 error.
+  * If PHP files are not readable or executable by Apache or PHP-FPM, it can result in a 500 error.
 This can happen due to incorrect ownership or file permissions.
-   - **Memory or execution time limits**:
+* **Memory or execution time limits**:
-     - The `php.ini` file may have restrictive memory (`memory_limit`) or execution time (`max_execution_time`) settings, causing scripts to fail.
+  * The `php.ini` file may have restrictive memory (`memory_limit`) or execution time (`max_execution_time`) settings, causing scripts to fail.

-### 3. **PHP Application Errors**:
+### 3. **PHP Application Errors**

-   - **Syntax or fatal errors in the PHP code**:
+* **Syntax or fatal errors in the PHP code**:
-     - A 500 error can result from unhandled exceptions, syntax errors, or PHP fatal errors that crash the application.
+  * A 500 error can result from unhandled exceptions, syntax errors, or PHP fatal errors that crash the application.
-   - **Missing PHP modules**:
+* **Missing PHP modules**:
-     - If the application requires specific PHP modules that are not installed or enabled (e.g., `mysqli`, `pdo_mysql`), it can cause a 500 error.
+  * If the application requires specific PHP modules that are not installed or enabled (e.g., `mysqli`, `pdo_mysql`), it can cause a 500 error.
-   - **Incorrect database credentials**:
+* **Incorrect database credentials**:
-     - If the PHP application is unable to connect to the database due to incorrect MySQL credentials or a missing database, it might return a 500 error.
+  * If the PHP application is unable to connect to the database due to incorrect MySQL credentials or a missing database, it might return a 500 error.

-### 4. **Database Issues**:
+### 4. **Database Issues**

-   - **MySQL/MariaDB service not running**:
+* **MySQL/MariaDB service not running**:
-     - If the MySQL/MariaDB service is down, the application will fail to retrieve data, potentially causing a 500 error.
+  * If the MySQL/MariaDB service is down, the application will fail to retrieve data, potentially causing a 500 error.
-   - **Database connection issues**:
+* **Database connection issues**:
-     - Network issues or improper configuration of MySQL (e.g., bind-address issues) might prevent PHP from connecting to the database, resulting in a 500 error.
+  * Network issues or improper configuration of MySQL (e.g., bind-address issues) might prevent PHP from connecting to the database, resulting in a 500 error.

-### 5. **Permission Issues**:
+### 5. **Permission Issues**

-   - **File and directory permissions**:
+* **File and directory permissions**:
-     - The files and directories being served must have the correct permissions.
+  * The files and directories being served must have the correct permissions.
 For example, files should typically have `644` permissions, and directories should have `755`.
 Incorrect permissions can prevent execution or access.
-   - **SELinux issues** (if applicable):
+* **SELinux issues** (if applicable):
-     - If SELinux is enabled, it may block access to certain resources unless the appropriate contexts are set.
+  * If SELinux is enabled, it may block access to certain resources unless the appropriate contexts are set.
 A 500 error could occur if SELinux is blocking access to necessary files.

-### 6. **Log Files and Error Reporting**:
+### 6. **Log Files and Error Reporting**

-   - **Check Nginx logs**:
+* **Check Nginx logs**:
-     - Nginx logs (usually in `/var/log/nginx/error.log`) can provide insights into proxy errors, bad gateway issues, or permission problems.
+  * Nginx logs (usually in `/var/log/nginx/error.log`) can provide insights into proxy errors, bad gateway issues, or permission problems.
-   - **Check Apache logs**:
+* **Check Apache logs**:
-     - Look for errors in the Apache logs (`/var/log/httpd/error_log` or `/var/log/apache2/error.log` depending on the system) that might indicate script failures or configuration issues.
+  * Look for errors in the Apache logs (`/var/log/httpd/error_log` or `/var/log/apache2/error.log` depending on the system) that might indicate script failures or configuration issues.
-   - **PHP error logging**:
+* **PHP error logging**:
-     - PHP errors may not be visible unless logging is enabled.
+  * PHP errors may not be visible unless logging is enabled.
 Ensure `display_errors` is off and `log_errors` is on in `php.ini`, and check the PHP error log (typically `/var/log/php-fpm/error.log` or similar).
-   - **MySQL logs**:
+* **MySQL logs**:
-     - If database issues are suspected, check the MySQL error logs for any service crashes or connection issues.
+  * If database issues are suspected, check the MySQL error logs for any service crashes or connection issues.

-### 7. **Resource Limitations**:
+### 7. **Resource Limitations**

-   - **Memory exhaustion**:
+* **Memory exhaustion**:
-     - If your server is running out of memory (RAM), processes might be killed (especially PHP or MySQL), resulting in a 500 error.
+  * If your server is running out of memory (RAM), processes might be killed (especially PHP or MySQL), resulting in a 500 error.
 Check system logs (`dmesg` or `/var/log/messages`) for any memory-related issues.
-   - **Process limits**:
+* **Process limits**:
-     - Exceeding process limits (e.g., `max_children` in PHP-FPM) can result in the server being unable to process requests, causing a 500 error.
+  * Exceeding process limits (e.g., `max_children` in PHP-FPM) can result in the server being unable to process requests, causing a 500 error.
-   - **Disk space exhaustion**:
+* **Disk space exhaustion**:
-     - If the disk is full, PHP may not be able to write sessions, logs, or other temporary data, leading to a 500 error.
+  * If the disk is full, PHP may not be able to write sessions, logs, or other temporary data, leading to a 500 error.

-### 8. **Misbehaving Plugins or Extensions**:
+### 8. **Misbehaving Plugins or Extensions**

-   - **Web application plugins**:
+* **Web application plugins**:
-     - For CMS platforms like WordPress, Joomla, or Drupal, a misbehaving plugin or extension can crash the application and result in a 500 error.
+  * For CMS platforms like WordPress, Joomla, or Drupal, a misbehaving plugin or extension can crash the application and result in a 500 error.
-   - **Application configuration changes**:
+* **Application configuration changes**:
-     - Recent changes to the application’s configuration (such as changes to a `.htaccess` file or PHP settings) may lead to a misconfiguration that causes a 500 error.
+  * Recent changes to the application’s configuration (such as changes to a `.htaccess` file or PHP settings) may lead to a misconfiguration that causes a 500 error.

-### 9. **SSL/TLS Misconfigurations**:
+### 9. **SSL/TLS Misconfigurations**

-   - **SSL certificate issues**:
+* **SSL certificate issues**:
-     - If the site uses HTTPS, issues with the SSL certificate, including expired or invalid certificates, can cause Nginx to fail in its role as a reverse proxy and return a 500 error.
+  * If the site uses HTTPS, issues with the SSL certificate, including expired or invalid certificates, can cause Nginx to fail in its role as a reverse proxy and return a 500 error.
-   - **Misconfigured SSL settings in Nginx**:
+* **Misconfigured SSL settings in Nginx**:
-     - Incorrect SSL settings, such as outdated ciphers or protocols, can cause Nginx to fail to establish a secure connection, resulting in a 500 error.
+  * Incorrect SSL settings, such as outdated ciphers or protocols, can cause Nginx to fail to establish a secure connection, resulting in a 500 error.

-### 10. **Miscommunication Between Nginx and Apache**:
+### 10. **Miscommunication Between Nginx and Apache**

-   - **Incorrect FastCGI settings**:
+* **Incorrect FastCGI settings**:
-     - If Nginx is using FastCGI to communicate with Apache or PHP-FPM, misconfigurations in the FastCGI parameters (e.g., incorrect `fastcgi_param` settings) could cause data transmission issues.
+  * If Nginx is using FastCGI to communicate with Apache or PHP-FPM, misconfigurations in the FastCGI parameters (e.g., incorrect `fastcgi_param` settings) could cause data transmission issues.
-   - **Timeouts**:
+* **Timeouts**:
-     - Nginx and Apache might be timing out while processing requests.
+  * Nginx and Apache might be timing out while processing requests.
 Check both Nginx and Apache timeout settings (e.g., `proxy_read_timeout` in Nginx or `Timeout` in Apache).

 </details>